 Sound recordings

-Here are four pages of oral history recordings relating to Stanhoe.
-Most of the recordings were made by current and past residents of the village and collected by Stanhoe Archive.
+Here are oral history recordings relating to Stanhoe.
+Most of them were made by current and past residents of the village and collected by Stanhoe Archive.

 Unless otherwise noted, all the sound recordings on stanhoe.org are copyright © Stanhoe Archive.
 Please do not re-use them without permission.
 All photos are copyright © Rosemary Brown.